stijn-dejongh/lovecraft_public_domain/raw_converts/hwr.md

   The next day I was increasingly apprehensive about the police, for a patient brought rumours of a suspected fight and death.
 West had still another source of worry, for he had been called in the afternoon to a case which ended very threateningly.
-An Italian woman had become hysterical over her missing child&mdash;a lad of five who had strayed off early in the morning and failed to appear for dinner&mdash;and had developed symptoms highly alarming in view of an always weak heart.
+An Italian woman had become hysterical over her missing child--a lad of five who had strayed off early in the morning and failed to appear for dinner--and had developed symptoms highly alarming in view of an always weak heart.
 It was a very foolish hysteria, for the boy had often run away before; but Italian peasants are exceedingly superstitious, and this woman seemed as much harassed by omens as by facts.
-About seven o&rsquo;clock in the evening she had died, and her frantic husband had made a frightful scene in his efforts to kill West, whom he wildly blamed for not saving her life.
+About seven o'clock in the evening she had died, and her frantic husband had made a frightful scene in his efforts to kill West, whom he wildly blamed for not saving her life.
 Friends had held him when he drew a stiletto, but West departed amidst his inhuman shrieks, curses, and oaths of vengeance.
 In his latest affliction the fellow seemed to have forgotten his child, who was still missing as the night advanced.
-There was some talk of searching the woods, but most of the family&rsquo;s friends were busy with the dead woman and the screaming man.
+There was some talk of searching the woods, but most of the family's friends were busy with the dead woman and the screaming man.
 Altogether, the nervous strain upon West must have been tremendous.
 Thoughts of the police and of the mad Italian both weighed heavily.

   We retired about eleven, but I did not sleep well.
 Bolton had a surprisingly good police force for so small a town, and I could not help fearing the mess which would ensue if the affair of the night before were ever tracked down.
-It might mean the end of all our local work&mdash;and perhaps prison for both West and me.
+It might mean the end of all our local work--and perhaps prison for both West and me.
 I did not like those rumours of a fight which were floating about.
 After the clock had struck three the moon shone in my eyes, but I turned over without rising to pull down the shade.
 Then came the steady rattling at the back door.

-  I lay still and somewhat dazed, but before long heard West&rsquo;s rap on my door.
+  I lay still and somewhat dazed, but before long heard West's rap on my door.
 He was clad in dressing-gown and slippers, and had in his hands a revolver and an electric flashlight.
 From the revolver I knew that he was thinking more of the crazed Italian than of the police.

-  &ldquo;We&rsquo;d better both go,&rdquo; he whispered. &ldquo;It wouldn&rsquo;t
-do not to answer it anyway, and it may be a patient&mdash;it would be like one of those fools to try the back door.&rdquo;
+   "We'd better both go, " he whispered.
+"It wouldn't do not to answer it anyway, and it may be a patient--it would be like one of those fools to try the back door. "

   So we both went down the stairs on tiptoe, with a fear partly justified and partly that which comes only from the soul of the weird small hours.
 The rattling continued, growing somewhat louder.
 When we reached the door I cautiously unbolted it and threw it open, and as the moon streamed revealingly down on the form silhouetted there, West did a peculiar thing.
-Despite the obvious danger of attracting notice and bringing down on our heads the dreaded police investigation&mdash;a thing which after all was mercifully averted by the relative isolation of our cottage&mdash;my friend suddenly, excitedly, and unnecessarily emptied all six chambers of his revolver into the nocturnal visitor.
+Despite the obvious danger of attracting notice and bringing down on our heads the dreaded police investigation--a thing which after all was mercifully averted by the relative isolation of our cottage--my friend suddenly, excitedly, and unnecessarily emptied all six chambers of his revolver into the nocturnal visitor.

   For that visitor was neither Italian nor policeman.
-Looming hideously against the spectral moon was a gigantic misshapen thing not to be imagined save in nightmares&mdash;a glassy-eyed, ink-black apparition nearly on all fours, covered with bits of mould, leaves, and vines, foul with caked blood, and having between its glistening teeth a snow-white, terrible, cylindrical object terminating in a tiny hand.
+Looming hideously against the spectral moon was a gigantic misshapen thing not to be imagined save in nightmares--a glassy-eyed, ink-black apparition nearly on all fours, covered with bits of mould, leaves, and vines, foul with caked blood, and having between its glistening teeth a snow-white, terrible, cylindrical object terminating in a tiny hand.